Saudi Americans: History

 The first Saudis who settled in the United States were personal ambassadors of the Saudi Arabia Embassy in Washington, D.C., in the mid-1940s.
-After the World War II many Saudis students began to emigrate to the United States to study in its universities.
-However, in the 60's, when the universities of Saudi Arabia began to work, the number of Saudi students abroad started to drop.
+After the World War II, many Saudis students began to travel to the United States to study in its universities.
+However, in the 1960s, when the universities of Saudi Arabia began to work, the number of Saudi students abroad started to drop.
 The US Immigration and Nationality Act of 1965 limited the number of Saudis who could obtain US citizenship, as it was only accessible to educated immigrants.

 The Saudis established a great community in the Washington, DC metropolitan area, formed by a great number of families.
 Thus, the government of Saudi Arabia founded the Islamic Saudi Academy in Alexandria, Virginia in 1984 to provide an Arab and Muslim education to children.
 This academy also allowed the enrollment of Muslim children of other origins.
 "The academy services 1,150 children in kindergarten through the 12th grade".

 In the 1990 census, only 4,486 people claimed to be of Saudi descent.